Di-Gu/Detection/README.md

 ```

 ## Model 3: C++ based YOLOv3
-A rework of the most detailed implementation of YOLOv3 obtained from: https://github.com/AlexeyAB/darknet#requirements.
+A rework of the most detailed implementation of YOLOv3 obtained from [AlexeyAB](https://github.com/AlexeyAB/darknet).

 ### Installation
 Following the step from the [repo](https://github.com/AlexeyAB/darknet#requirements)\